Prey (2022 film): Plot

-French voyageurs find and cage Naru and Sarii.
+French voyageurs, who had set the trap, find Naru, and cage her and Sarii.
 Their interpreter, Raphael Adolini, questions Naru about the Predator, whom the Frenchmen have encountered before.
-When she refuses to talk, the lead voyageur reveals that he has Taabe captive and tortures him before using both siblings as bait for the Predator, which the French are intent on capturing.
-The Predator kills most of the Frenchmen while Taabe and Naru escape.
-Naru rescues Sarii from the camp and stumbles across a dying Raphael, who teaches her how to use his flintlock pistol (Note: The engraving on the gun reveals it is the same weapon that a Predator gives to Mike Harrigan in 1997 at the end of Predator 2 (1990).) in exchange for treatment for his severed leg.
-Naru gives him herbs that reduce his body heat to stanch the bleeding.
-When the Predator arrives, Raphael plays dead.
-Naru realizes that, due to his reduced heat, the Predator cannot see him.
-After it accidentally steps on Raphael, he screams and is killed.
+When she refuses to talk, the lead voyageur reveals that Taabe is also their captive.
+The next morning, the Frenchmen use both siblings as bait for the Predator, which they intend to capture.
+The Predator ignores Taabe and Naru and kills most of the Frenchmen.
+Freeing themselves during the fight, Taabe and Naru split up to get horses, and Sarii, respectively.
+Naru rescues Sarii from the French camp and sends him to find Taabe.
+Raphael, having dragged himself back to the camp, teaches Naru how to use his flintlock pistol (Note: The engraving on the gun reveals it is the same weapon that a Predator gives to Mike Harrigan in 1997 at the end of Predator 2 (1990).) in exchange for treatment of his severed leg.
+As part of the treatment, Naru gives him herbs that have the side effect of reducing his body heat.
+The Predator arrives and tracks the blood from Raphael's leg, but does not see Raphael, leading Naru to realize that his reduced heat must have made him invisible to the Predator.
+The Predator then kills Raphael after accidentally stepping on him.
+Sarii returns with Taabe, who fights the Predator on horseback.
+During the fight, Naru notices that the Predator's spears are aimed using its mask.
+Although able to wound it several times, Taabe is killed by the Predator, but not before giving Naru time to escape.

-Taabe arrives on horseback to rescue Naru.
-Together they weaken the Predator, but it kills Taabe.
-Naru flees and finds the surviving lead Frenchman.
-She captures him and uses him as bait.
-Consuming the herbs to hide her body heat, she uses Raphael's pistol to ambush the Predator after it has killed the voyageur, knocking off its mask, which she knows is used to direct its spear gun.
-She steals the device and lures the Predator into the bog, where she positions the mask to face the pit.
-She battles the Predator, which becomes mired in the bog.
-It fires the spear gun at Naru and misses; the mask guides the projectile back to the Predator, killing it.
+Naru finds the surviving lead voyageur and uses him as bait for the Predator.
+After consuming the herbs to hide her body heat, she ambushes it, using Raphael's pistol, and removes its mask.
+Stealing the device, she positions it to face the bog in which she had previously been caught.
+Naru battles the Predator and lures it into the bog, where it becomes mired.
+It fires the spear gun at Naru and the mask guides the projectile back into its head, killing it.
 Naru severs its head and paints her face with its glowing green blood.
 She returns with its head to her village, where she is declared the new War Chief.
 Naru informs her tribe that it is time for them to move.